ivanpmartell/suprref/README.md

 # SUpervised PRomoter REcognition Framework
 For research on promoter recognition using deep learning.

+This project is being reworked to reduce resource utilisation (Mostly RAM usage).
+Updates are introduced into suprref folder.
+Previous version including previously published models and data are available in the previous folder.
+Documentation for the previous version at https://ivanpmartell.github.io/masters-thesis/, Analysis tools also available in the analysis folder.

 ## Docker installation
 Requires docker or docker desktop.